 I have three regular beer buddies in the office.
 Not that I am a heavy drinker.
 Heck, I could hardly even finish two bottles.
 But for my friends and I, drinking is a form of camaraderie and socialization.
 It’s part of our brotherhood.

 The first beer buddy is Paul.
-He’s a twenty-something guy who loves to party at the most prestigious bars (read: Republiq, URBN Bar, Privé) and he happens to be half-Swiss, half-Filipino.
+He’s a twenty-something guy who loves to party at the most prestigious bars (read: Republiq, URBN Bar, Privé) and he happens to be half-European, half-Filipino.